 Having access to free menstrual products in public spaces would significantly cut the costs on our period product spending, and most importantly, help those in need who wouldn’t otherwise be able to afford such products.

-You can join the #FreePeriods movement led by youth activist Amika George and write to your MP to call on the government to end period poverty.
+You can join the #FreePeriods movement led by youth activist Amika George and find ways you can help to end period poverty.

 4 – Scotland was the first country in the world to give free menstrual products to all students and pupils.